kannikakabilar/ChatGPT-SmartChat/README.md

 # ChatGPT3-SmartChat
 Implementation of ChatGPT3: SmartChat using OpenAI's API.
 Information is sent and received using functions implemented in JavaScript with Node and Express used for backend and Vanilla used for frontend.

+- The server communicates with the advanced GPT3 model API
+- Elegant User Interface that enhances the ChatGPT app

 # How to run
 - Visit https://openai.com/ > API > Login > email: [yahoo.ca] | password: [simplepassword] > Click on your profile icon > View API keys > Create new secret key <br />
 - Paste this in the empty string in .env file located in the server folder. <br />